brett-olsen/C64-Bridge-Project/README.md

 cat /sys/kernel/config/usb_gadget/g1/UDC
 ```
 you should see lots of green text saying **active** and **enabled** if you do, then you have completed the Pi Zero portion of the setup and the hardest part is all done =)<br><br>
-If you have not already, you can power down the Pi Zero via SSH, and plug in your OTG USB cable to middle port on the unit, this is the data port on the Raspberry Pi Zero.
+If you have not already, you can power down the Pi Zero via SSH, and plug in your OTG USB cable to the middle port on the unit, this is the data port on the Raspberry Pi Zero.
 ```
 sudo shutdown -h now
 ```